Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 Some participants not only neglected the nuances between different technologies, but they also regarded VR as a kind of video game that was just the same as being played on a PC.
 Interestingly, participants were generally much less concerned about their S\&P when in gaming contexts.
-As P16 explained why she did not worry about her son's privacy in VR, ``\textit{I am not concerned because they're just in this game mode.
-There's nothing personal involved.}'' For some participants like P16, gaming sessions were mostly about play and involved very few privacy risks, hence lacking concerns.
+As P16, a parent of a teenager nearing adulthood, explained why she did not worry about her son's privacy in VR, ``\textit{I am not concerned because they're just in this game mode.
+There's nothing personal involved.}'' For some participants like P16, gaming sessions were mostly about play and involved very few privacy risks.

+In contrast, parents of children at younger ages (below 13) in our study, such as P2, P7, and P15, showed more vigilance toward VR risks.
+Most of the parents discussed that they changed or planned to change their strategies as children grew older.
+Consequently, some parents of older children, especially those nearing adulthood, might be more neglectful of VR risks compared to those of younger children.
+In general, parents of older children demonstrated an even more imbalanced understanding of VR compared to their children.

-Such an imbalanced understanding of technology between parents and children has also been widely documented in existing literature~\cite{cranor2014parents, wisniewski2014adolescent}, impeding parents' ability to engage in teens' technology use.
+Such information asymmetry about technology between parents and children has also been widely documented in existing literature~\cite{cranor2014parents, wisniewski2014adolescent}, impeding parents' ability to engage in teens' technology use.